pyomeca/ezc3d/README.md

 The binaries and includes of the core of EZC3D will be installed in `bin` and `include` folders of the environment respectively.
 Moreover, the Python3 binder will also be installed in the environment.

 ## Compiling (For Windows, Linux and Mac)
-The main drawback with downloading the pre-compiled version from Anaconda is that this version may be out-of-date (even if I do my best to keep the release version up-to-date).
-Moreover, since it is already compiled, it doesn't allow you to modify EZC3D if you need to.
+The main drawback with downloading the pre-compiled version from Anaconda is that it may be out-of-date.
+Moreover, since it is already compiled, it doesn't allow you to modify EZC3D if you need it.
 Therefore, a more versatile way to enjoy EZC3D is to compile it by yourself.

 ### Dependencies
-EZC3D has no external dependency and therefore should not require any further work to compile.
+EZC3D doesn't require any external dependency to compile.
+However, if ones is interested in developping EZC3D, the ```googletest``` suite is required to test your modifications.
+Fortunately, the CMake should download and compile the test suite for you!

+### CMake
+EZC3D comes with a CMake (https://cmake.org/) project.
+If you don't know how to use CMake, you will find many examples via Internet.
+The main variables to set are:

 That said, the Python3 interface requires *numpy* (https://numpy.org/) and *SWIG* (http://www.swig.org/) to compile EZC3D.
 One could easily install these dependencies from Anaconda using the following command:
 ```bash